Time-Frequency Analysis and Coorbit Spaces of Operators: An Operator STFT

 Upon taking the taking the Hilbert-Schmidt norm, we recover the total correlation function from \cite{Dorf21};

-Hence the structure of the resulting operator can be seen to provide more information regarding the correlations within the dataset, as it relates where in the dataset the correlation occurs, for example on the diagonal versus off. \end{example}
+Hence the structure of the resulting operator can be seen to provide more information regarding the correlations within the dataset, as it relates where in the dataset the correlation occurs, for example on the diagonal versus off.
+To see this we compare two operators with identical total correlation functions, but one generated by functions determined by stationary process, while the other is generated by functions drawn from a non-stationary process.
+Both operators are of the form